widdowquinn/ideel/README.md

 # run

 Clone the repo.
-Make a directory called "genomes", put assemblies in there with .fa file extension, then:
+Make a directory called "genomes", put assemblies in there with .fa file extension, make sure the `R` script is executable (`chmod 755 scripts/hist.R`) then:

 ```
 snakemake